 Here are a few of our favorite warm-weather sides that are perfect for barbeques, gatherings, or just simple evenings at home.

-If you’ve enjoyed this pasta with sun-dried tomato and artichoke recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this pasta salad with sun-dried tomatoes and artichokes recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 Pasta Salad with Sun-Dried Tomatoes and Artichokes